 Whether you are completely innocent of all charges or whether poor decisions have put you in a predicament you never thought possible, we will handle your case with discretion and treat you with dignity and respect.
 You have rights that deserve protection, and we will work diligently to make sure those rights are upheld.
 We will thoroughly evaluate and investigate your case to uncover the best defense strategies, whether that means aggressively pursuing a dismissal or acquittal, or whether it means negotiating strategies that help you make amends without destroying your life.

-The term “white collar crime” encompasses a great number of misdemeanor and felony offenses ranging from passing bad checks to investment fraud, from skimming off the till to multi-million dollar fraud schemes.
+The term “white collar crime” encompasses a great number of misdemeanor and felony offenses ranging from passing bad checks to investment fraud, from skimming off the till to multi-million dollar schemes.
 Essentially, a white collar crime is any financially-motivated nonviolent crime intended to illegally gain profit for the perpetrator of the crime.
-Fraud schemes involve making false representations in order to obtain cash or undeserved benefits and tax breaks.
+Schemes involve making false representations in order to obtain cash or undeserved benefits and tax breaks.
 Embezzlement schemes are the misappropriation for personal use of funds or property to which a person is entrusted.

-White collar crimes make the news in multi-million dollar fraud schemes like the Bernie Madoff case or in celebrity tax evasion cases like those involving Willie Nelson, Martha Stewart, and Wesley Snipes.
+White collar crimes make the news in multi-million dollar schemes like the Bernie Madoff case or in celebrity tax evasion cases like those involving Willie Nelson, Martha Stewart, and Wesley Snipes.
 However, more frequently, these crimes are much more innocuous and conducted on a smaller scale.
 Motivation for a white collar offense can be as simple as greed, but often, these crimes are perpetrated by people who find themselves in a tight financial situation and are looking for a quick way out.
 A gambling problem, addiction, debt, and facing bankruptcy or foreclosure are frequently causes of embezzlement or fraud.

 In many cases, a person who misappropriate funds has no real intention of stealing, planning to repay any “borrowed” funds before anyone realizes they are missing.
 Unfortunately for them, they are generally caught before they can do so, or the financial problems behind the embezzlement spiral out of control, preventing them from restitution.
 Many times, these people do not even realize they are under investigation for suspicious activity until it is too late.